 Start Your Project With at Least a One-Pager

-The purpose of this blog is to address those projects that start without anything and to offer a solution that is quick to create and at least gets it started with a simple one-pager.
-Starting the project is under INITIATE and the Project Charter in the MPM Model.
+The purpose of this blog is to address those projects that start without anything.
+I’d like to offer a solution that is quick to create and at least gets it started with a simple one-pager.
+Starting the project is under the INITIATE and RATIONALIZE step in the MPM Model and the piece is the Project Charter.

 At Least Start With Something